About GRIP on LIFE

 What does Grip on Life IP mean?

-Grip stands for “Using functional water and wetland ecosystems and their services as a model for improving Green infrastructure and Implementing PAF in Sweden”
+Grip stands for “Using functional water and wetland ecosystems and their services as a model for improving green infrastructure and implementing PAF in Sweden”.

 Natura 2000 is a network of protected areas throughout the EU.
 The areas are selected because they contain habitats or species that are particularly worthy of protection in a European perspective.
 Sweden has about 4000 Natura 2000 sites, many of which are small or very small and sensitive to changes in the environment (also in the surroundings).

 EU environmental program LIFE finances projects that work to preserve and improve nature, environment and climate.
 IP stands for integrated projects; projects that work to introduce environmental and climate plans on a larger scale, for example regionally or nationally.
-Grip on Life is one of two IP projects in Sweden.